techstudio-design/SimpleNB/README.md

 > ** This library is a working-in-progress project and has not reach to a mature stage yet, therefore do not download as it may not work at this stage.
 Check back in the next a couple of weeks, we will remove this paragraph when it is ready for use.**

-If you like **SimpleNBIOT** - give it a star, or fork it and contribute!
+If you like **SimpleNB** - give it a star, or fork it and contribute!

 - [Supported modules](#supported-modules)
   - [Supported Arduino boards]### Supported Arduino boards)